wezeku/FixEFConcurrencyModes/README.md

 ```

-This will set ConcurrencyMode = Fixed on all columns with names that include the substring ìVersionNoî or end with ìRevisionî:
+This will set ConcurrencyMode = Fixed on all columns with names that include the substring ‚ÄúVersionNo‚Äù or end with ‚ÄúRevision‚Äù:
 ```
 FixEFConcurrencyModes -i myfile.edmx -n VersionNo Revision$
 ```

-If you want to preview what FixEFConcurrencyModes will change, but donít want to save the changes, use the -p option:
+If you want to preview what FixEFConcurrencyModes will change, but don‚Äôt want to save the changes, use the -p option:
 ```
 FixEFConcurrencyModes -i myfile.edmx -p
 ```